nanaze/jsdoctor/README.md

 I, [nanaze](http://github.com/nanaze), wanted to take a shot at doing this in a more lo-fi manner, possibly repurposing an exisiting parser like [Esprima](http://esprima.org/).
 But quick prototyping led me to extract JsDoc with regular expressions in Python which, though duct-tape-like, works surprisingly well and quickly.

+Current state
+---

+The tool is not done.
+Enough is implemented at present to identify all JSDoc'd symbols in the current Closure codebase and extract the associated JSDoc comments.

+Left to do is the parsing of the comments, the combining of the symbols, and the rendering to HTML.

+If you'd like to contribute, let me know by sending an email.